Cities offer cash as they compete for new residents amid remote work boom

 It may seem like a significant investment of taxpayer funds, especially when the recipient is not expected to recruit additional talent, as is the case with incentives that target businesses.
 But those who have crunched the numbers expect a strong return.

-Choose Topeka, for example, estimates a 10x annual return on every $5,000 spent on remote worker incentives.
+Choose Topeka, for example, estimates a 10x annual return on every $5,000 spent on worker incentives.
 Incentives match employer relocation packages of up to $7,500 (for a total combined contribution of $15,000) and vary based on the candidate’s household income.

 “The multiplier effect on that investment becomes huge,” says Bob Ross, the senior vice president of marketing and communications for the Greater Topeka Partnership.
 “And then it just adds density to your community in terms of intellectual capital.”